chabito79/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

 **Site** - [add definition here]

 **Like** (in Filter to filter list items) - same meaning as "Contains" (i.e Filter term 'SIN' will find Sales Invoices (SINV).
 "Like" has no ability to find misstyped terms though.
-It will not find 'tasks', when searching for 'taks'
+It will not find 'tasks', when searching for 'taks'.
+'Like' is not case sensitive

 **Equals** (in Filter to filter list items) - will Filter the exact term which is put in. (i.e. Filter term 'SINV-0001' will find one specific Sales Invoice (SINV-0001).
-Neither 'SINV' nor 'SIN*' will find any Sales Invoice (SINV-xxxxx)
+Neither 'SINV' nor 'SIN*' will find any Sales Invoice (SINV-xxxxx).
+'Equals' is not case sensitive

 **Filter** - [add definition here]